 Rule Number Two: If you wouldn’t accept this behavior at home, don’t accept it at work.
 The money, the job and the prestige are all short lived anyways, because difficult people like this can take you down in a moments notice.
-It’s not worth the price you pay; it’s hurtful and destructive to your esteem.
+It’s not worth the price you pay; it’s hurtful and destructive to your esteem and to your soul.

 Rule Number Three: This does not define you.
 Work is a valuable part of our experience but it is not YOU.
 If you are too closely aligned with work, then the power this has over you is out of balance.
 Keep your sanity, keep yourself in sync with who you are, and know that bad things happening to you do not mean that YOU are bad.

 Rule Number Four: Take care of you as you would a friend.
 Often it is easier for us to do something for others than to take care of ourselves.
 Treat yourself kindly, you are worth it and you are valuable.
 No one deserves to be treated poorly.